 First up: good news for those who might be worried about wild birds becoming dependent or sick on human-provided food.
-It is true that you can shorten the life of these naturally fairly long-lived birds by feeding them sugar-based snacks such as sugar, honey or jam.
+It is true that you can shorten the life of these naturally fairly long-lived birds by feeding them sugar-based snacks like granular sugar, honey or jam.
 AllRound Tree Services advises strongly against such practices.
 We are pleased to say, however, that you can safely attract and feed these gorgeous birds simply by choosing to plant in your garden the flowering natives whose nectar they naturally feed on.

-Even better news: the best species to plant to attract rainbow lorikeets are beautiful flowering natives that you will love to have in your garden anyway.
+Even better news: the best species to plant to attract rainbow lorikeets are beautiful flowering natives that you will love in your garden anyway.
 Choose local species of tress such as banksia, grevilleas and callistemon (bottlebrushes).